cshum/imagorvideo/README.md

 ### Filters

-imagorvideo supports the following filters:
+imagorvideo supports the following filters, which can be used in conjunction with [imagor filters](https://github.com/cshum/imagor#filters):

 - `frame(n)` specifying the frame index `n` for imaging.
 This allows skipping the default automatic selection, which involves computing root-mean-square error (RMSE) of histogram frames data.
 - `max_frames(n)` restrict the maximum number of frames allocated for image selection.
 The smaller the number, the faster the processing time.